 They also argue that the idea that intelligence can be captured in one number is misleading.

 There are many theories that aim to define the various kinds of intelligence.

-One of the most recent theories of intelligence that is popular with the public, but controversial among psychologists, is the theory of multiple intelligences as proposed by Harvard psychologist Howard Gardner.
+One of the most recent theories of intelligence is the theory of multiple intelligences as proposed by Harvard psychologist Howard Gardner, PhD.

-So, while there are many kinds of intelligence, IQ tests measure just two: crystallized intelligence and fluid intelligence.
+So, while there seem to be many kinds of intelligence, IQ tests measure just two: crystallized intelligence and fluid intelligence.

 Crystallized intelligence refers to the knowledge and skills you’ve accumulated throughout your life.

-Fluid intelligence encompasses your ability to reason and solve problems.
-(5)
+Fluid intelligence comprises your ability to reason and solve problems.